Uinyw/financetracker/pages/capabilities/capability_management_of_transactions.md

-# Capability Management of Income Sources
+# Capability Management of Transactions

 A user can manage their income sources in FinanceTracker.
 They can add, edit and delete income sources and display an income source overview.